42nd People's Choice Awards: Controversy

 When The Talk won Favorite Daytime TV Hosting Team, host and creator Sara Gilbert was interrupted by 20-year-old aspiring rapper Zacari Nicasio.
 Nicasio grabbed the mic and said "My name is Zacari Nicasio.
 Shout out to Kevin Gates he has an album; Yeezy jumped over the jumpman yes sir..."
 Shortly after Nicasio grabbed the mic, Sharon Osbourne kicked him twice, and then Sheryl Underwood told Niciasio "You ain't gonna pull no Steve Harvey up in here [no] no sir, no sir.
 Security!"
 After Gilbert continued her speech, Aisha Tyler joked about the incident when Gilbert said they are the "Mötley Crüe of misfits" which Tyler replied "But that guy is not in our club."
 Osbourne added to the joke saying "Get the **** off my stage!"
 Osbourne also flipped off Nicasio twice as he was taken away by security during Gilbert's speech.
-Julie Chen told Entertainment Tonight moments after the incident "[Osbourne] always said you mess with one of us you mess with all of us."
+Julie Moonves told Entertainment Tonight moments after the incident "[Osbourne] always said you mess with one of us you mess with all of us."
 The incident was heavily talked about on their show following the awards.
-After ranting about his behavior, Osbourne warned him on The Talk, “If I see him again, I'd kick him again!"
+After ranting about his behavior, Osbourne warned him on The Talk, "If I see him again, I'd kick him again!"
 Tyler told him to "practice yo speech in the bathroom dude" if he was going interrupt an award show and also mocked his speech on the show as well saying "Imma give a shout out to Spooky and them and I like cheese sandwiches."
 Gilbert said about being interrupted "When he first came up I just thought oh somebody's trying to steal the spotlight and it's kinda funny even though it's not right because we wanna speak to our fans and you know all of that.
 But there was something amusing about it.
 When it was unintelligible I got scared there was something wrong with him."
 Underwood also mentioned on The Talk that Harvey gave Underwood permission to use that joke because she had been saying it a lot and didn't want to hurt his feelings as he is a personal friend of Underwood.
 Underwood also stated she almost pushed Nicasio off the stage but she didn't as she feared of a lawsuit saying "When our boy was coming up to the stage I was like 'Oh hell no' and then I thought if I got on this dude and knocked him down the stairs then maybe its a lawsuit and we all get sued and network close down.
 For then I thought if I strong-armed the dude and kinda push him off and get him out of here."